Uncertainty in Online Experiments with Dependent Data: An Evaluation of Bootstrap Methods: Introduction

 High false positive rates have substantial managerial consequences.
 For example, experiments using one popular experimentation platform at Facebook compare, on average, 3.7 non-control conditions.
 With four comparisons of independent experiments and a nominal Type I error rate $\alpha = 0.05$, there should be a $1 - (1 - 0.05)^4 = 18.5\%$ chance that at least one condition would be significant under the null hypothesis (i.e., one in 5.4 experiments with no effects may yield at least one significant condition).
 But if the true Type I error was considerably higher, say $\alpha = 0.2$, one would have a $1 - (1 - 0.2)^4 = 59\%$ chance of having falsely rejected a null hypothesis.
 Given that many experiments involve comparing multiple outcomes (i.e., metrics), in practice the resulting effects on decision making can be worse than this suggests: not only can there be errors in identifying effects on the primary outcome, but incorrectly rejecting the null for secondary outcomes might delay or prevent the launch of a change that is otherwise beneficial.

 This paper describes sources and consequences of dependence in common applications of experimentation to Internet services.
 We posit a general data generating process and illustrate how experimental assignment procedures and common effects of units (e.g., users and ads) affect the true uncertainty about experimental comparisons.
 We then evaluate independent, one-way, and multiway bootstrap methods for computing confidence intervals using null experiments (``A/A tests'') derived from three empirical datasets from Facebook: clicks on advertisements, search results, and content in the News Feed.
-We additionally modify these datasets to simulate systematic imbalance in items across conditions, as would result from changes to the underlying CTR prediction or ranking models.
 To examine performance under additional deviations from the null, we conduct simulations using a realistic probit random effects model.

 Our primary contribution is providing guidance about when accounting for dependence among observations are most important: while previous work has shown that neglecting all dependence structure results in massive overconfidence, less work has examined how accounting for some sources of dependence, but not others, affects inference in practice.
 We conclude that analysts should use a inferential procedure that accounts for dependence among observations of the units assigned to conditions (e.g., users), but that whether not additionally accounting for secondary units (e.g., ads, search results, links) makes for misleading inference is more likely to depend on (partially unknown) deviations from an often implausible null hypothesis.
 We illustrate that when experiments have effects, accounting for secondary units may be necessary to obtain trustworthy confidence intervals.